 Easy distribution: Most software don’t offer distribution, but if they do, it’s a bonus.
 You will be able to submit your podcast to multiple platforms like Shopify, iTunes, and Stitcher with a few clicks.
 It’ll save a lot of time and boost your reach.
 Some software will let you send the podcast to a host.

 Here are the top podcast recording software you should check out.

 1. BounceCast [Podcast recorder and editor with AI]

 BounceCast is a podcast recording and audio processing software with AI.
 You can record your podcast on your mobile phone with the app or on the desktop.

 This software has an intelligent sound check tool that helps you check if the recording is loud and clear.
 It will provide tips on how to improve your recording and even send warning messages to help correct the mic position and adjust the input level.

 After you finish recording, BounceCast will analyze your audio.
 Then it automatically makes changes—such as getting rid of unwanted noises, for example—to enhance your audio.
 You can also use the built-in editing tools to make manual changes.

 You can also import audio from other sources and edit it in the software.
 Acceptable formats include WAV, MP3, AIFF, FLAC, and Ogg-Vorbis formats.
 You can also export in the same formats.

 Pricing: There’s a limited free version of the app and a paid version that costs $9.99 per month or $99 per year.
-But on AppSumo, you can get the annual plan for just $59.
-This pricing will be grandfathered, and you will pay the same amount when you renew every year.

 2. Podbean [Podcast hosting service with a recorder]